 We hold a 100 per cent interest in Manta Management Services Limited, a company resident in Thailand where the group used to have operations.
-This company has no operating income or profit and is in the process of being dissolved.
+This company is awaiting the necessary formalities before being dissolved and has no operating income or profit.
+The company has net assets of around £80,000 and has no employees.